-- 1. Graduate application for admission and application fee (completed and submitted on-line); - 2.
+- 1. Graduate application for admission and application fee (\$50 domestic/\$75 international); - 2.
 Official transcripts from each higher education institution attended; - 3.
-Recent results (within the last five years) of the Graduate Record Examination (GRE).
-The department has no minimum required score for admission but uses scores to rank/assess applicants; and - 4.
-International students must submit TOEFL scores (see below for more information). - To the Coordinator of Graduate Studies in the Department of Geography: - 1.
-Completed Application Cover Sheet (available for download on department web page); - 2.
-A current résumé or curriculum vitae (CV); - 3.
-Three letters of reference (at least two letters should be from university professors); - 4.
-A letter of application describing your academic background and vocational interests as they relate to faculty research specialties.
-Ph.D. applicants are encouraged to provide an overview of their theses; - 5.
+Recent results (within the last ten years) of the Graduate Record Examination (GRE).
+The Department of Geography has no minimum required score for admission but uses scores to rank/assess applicants; - 4.
+International students must submit current TOEFL scores (see below for more information); - 5.
+Current résumé or curriculum vitae (CV); - 6.
+Email addresses for three individuals who will upload letters of reference (at least two letters should be from university professors and at least one must be from the student's most recent institution/program attended); - 7.
+A letter of application describing the student's academic background and vocational interests as they relate to faculty research specialties.
+Ph.D. applicants are encouraged to provide an overview of their thesis; - 8.
 Writing sample (used to gauge students' current writing skills and hence prospects of success): - a.
-M.S. applicants should submit a recent term paper or paper completed as part of a capstone course (provided the student was the sole author).
-If applicants do not have such samples on hand, the Graduate Committee will arrange an alternative form of writing sample. - b.
-Ph.D. applicants should submit a recent paper from a graduate course or seminar, or a thesis chapter.
+M.S. applicants should submit a recent term paper or paper completed as part of a capstone course (provided the student was the sole author). - b.
+Ph.D. applicants should submit a recent paper from a graduate course or seminar, or their thesis. - c.
+If applicants do not have such samples on hand, applicants can write an essay in response to prompts available on the departmental webpage.